Contents: Gasoline engine ↡ Diesel engine ↡

 Installation

-1. Install a new O-ring, thermostat cover with thermostat and secure with a torque of 10 Nm.
+1. Install a new sealing ring, thermostat cover with thermostat and tighten to a torque of 10 Nm.

-2. Put the coolant hoses on the connecting fittings and secure with clamps.
+2. Place the coolant hoses on the connecting fittings and secure with clamps.

-Note.
-At the same time, check the condition of the hoses and clamps, replace if necessary.
+Note: When doing this, check the condition of the hoses and clamps and replace them if necessary.

 3. Install the front and left engine covers.